rasmus-storjohann/ReduxTypescript/dry-redux-with-typescript.md

-# Dry redux
+# Dry redux with TypeScript

+THe most common complaint about redux is the amount of boiler plate code needed to make actions, action creators, action type constants and reducers.
+Another complaint is related to bugs that happen because state is changed when it should't be.
+TypeScript offers tools that can help alleviate both these problems.

+## Design

+It is common to structure redux codebases by putting all the reducers together in one file and all the actions together in another.
+I prefer a different layout where all the actions and reducer working with the same data go together in one file.
+With this arrangement, all reducer functions are called `reducer()`.
+I hope this lessens the tendency to conflate the reducer with the data it operates on, which I find confusing in some discussions of redux.

+The action type constants go in a single shared file, since this makes it less likely to inadvertently duplicate action type strigs.

 ## Defining redux actions and store using ReturnType<T>

-Redux tends to require a lot of boilerplate code, and many different approaches have been proposed to manage this problem.
-I find that Typescript's `ReturnType<T>` makes this pretty easy to do.
+The `ReturnType<T>` helper takes a function and returns the type returned by that function.
+We can use this to define all the action types [in terms of the action creator functions](https://medium.com/@martin_hotell/improved-redux-type-safety-with-typescript-2-8-2c11a8062575).

 Redux encourages us to work in a functional style where values are computed once and never changed (mutated) later.
 In Javascript everything is mutable, so it's easy to introduce bugs by changing state where we shouldn't.
-Immutable.js is a widely used library designed to stop us from changing state, but it has its own drawbacks.
+[Immutable.js](https://facebook.github.io/immutable-js/) is a widely used JS library designed to stop us from changing state.
+However, it requires you to always keep converting between the special immutable data structures and plain javascript object.
 Typescript has the `readonly` modifier and the `Readonly<T>` helper.
-These enforce immutability at compile time with no run time impact, which means that unlike with `immutable.js` we can work with plain javascript objects.
+These enforce immutability at compile time with no run time impact, which means that unlike with `immutable.js` we can work with plain javascript objects throughout.

-With these tools, the `increment()` action and action generator can be defined without any repetion:
+With these tools, the typical `increment()` action and action generator can be defined without any repetion:

 ```ts
 export const increment = (store: Store) => (